ibm-cloud-docs/account/trustedprofile-compute-tutorial.md

 This tutorial guides you through the steps to centrally manage fine-grained authorization for all applications that are running in a compute resource without creating service IDs or managing the API key lifecycle for applications.
 By completing this tutorial, you learn how to create a trusted profile, establish trust with compute resources based on specific attributes, and define a policy to assign access to resources.
 {: shortdesc}

 By using trusted profiles, you can establish a flexible, secure way for apps that are running on a compute resource to access other {{site.data.keyword.cloud}} resources.
-All compute resource instances that share certain attributes, such as name, namespace, tags, or region, are mapped to a common profile and can share access to {{site.data.keyword.cloud_notm}} resources.
+All compute resource instances that share certain attributes, such as name, namespace, tags, or location, are mapped to a common profile and can share access to {{site.data.keyword.cloud_notm}} resources.
 This common identity makes it possible to give the applications within various compute resources access to an external resource one time, rather than cluster-by-cluster.

 You must enable the "Service Account Token Volume Projection" on the Kubernetes cluster to apply the trusted profile identity.
 For more information, see [Authorizing pods in your cluster to IBM Cloud services with IAM trusted profiles](/docs/containers?topic=containers-pod-iam-identity&interface=ui)
 {: note}